gumaerc-testorg/2.086-spring-2013/content/pages/syllabus.md

 Course Textbook
 ---------------

 The textbook for the course is the online textbook _Math, Numerics, & Programming (for Mechanical Engineers)_ by M. Yano, J.D.
 Penn, G. Konidaris, and A.T.
-Patera, and is available for download in the [Readings]({{< baseurl >}}/pages/readings) section.
+Patera, and is available for download in the {{% resource_link 13eadd1c-7d4a-4106-4930-ec5343af938b "Readings" %}} section.

 Assessment
 ----------